asmakaus/3D_SR_Net/README.md

 # 3dsrnet
 3D Shallow Residual Network

 Major developement in this repository is based on NiftyNet which is a TensorFlow-based open-source convolutional neural networks (CNN) platform for research in medical image analysis.
+Installation instructions can be obtained from [NiftyNet](https://pypi.org/project/NiftyNet) website

-Installation instructions can be obtained from [NiftyNet](https://pypi.org/project/NiftyNet) website After installation, copy the following files in respective directories
+After installation, copy the provided files in respective directories e.g.

 ##### *  network/3d_sr_net.py
 ##### *  engine/application_factory.py _(replace)

-configuration file for training is provided in the main directory.
+configuration file for training can be found in the main directory.